2023 Best Value Nursing Schools in Louisiana

 Read full report on Nursing at Louisiana Delta Community College

-You’ll join some of the best and brightest minds around you if you attend Fletcher Technical Community College.
-The school came in at #5 on this year’s Best Value Nursing Schools in Louisiana list.
+You’ll be in good company if you decide to attend Fletcher Technical Community College.
+It ranked #5 on our 2023 Best Value Nursing Schools in Louisiana list.
 Fletcher Technical Community College is a small public school located in the rural area of Schriever.

 In-state tuition fees for undergraduate students at Fletcher Technical Community College are $3,981 per year.